Striking the AI and Human Balance in Customer Experience

 Define Contact Center Strategy

-Defining your contact center strategy is one of three essential steps in balancing AI and humans in delivering CX, according to Mike Mills, senior vice president global sales for the contact center division at CGS.
+Defining your contact center strategy is one of three essential steps in balancing AI and humans in delivering CX, according to Roberto Valdez, senior manager of risk advisory services at Kaufman Rossin.

-The strategy should focus on empowering the customer, Mills added.
+The strategy should focus on empowering the customer, Valdez added.
 “Artificial intelligence applications are exciting for their ability to transform customer experience.
 Successful adoptions include conspicuous companies like Amazon, Facebook, and Netflix, where artificial intelligence is used to personalize the customer experience through recommendations of both expected and unexpected products, services, and information, and customers feel empowered by that personalized experience.
 But an AI solution can continue optimizing blindly if no one’s governing the program, leading to awkward outcomes or 'type-casting' your customers.
 Someone who understands the nuances of the program and knows your customers intimately, should keep her hand on the wheel.”

 Related Article: How to Make Conversational AI Smarter

-Note: Editor's Note: The article has been updated to give correct attribution.
-Roberto Valdez, not Mike Mills as originally stated, discussed contact center strategies.